RodneyShag/AWS_S3/readme.md

 ### Cross Account Access Using ACL's Lab

-- __If AWS Account A gives AWS Account BA access to its s3 buckets, how does Account B access the buckets?__ (2:15) the buckets won't magically show up in Account B's s3 dashboard.
+- __If AWS Account A gives AWS Account B access to its s3 buckets, how does Account B access the buckets?__ (2:15) the buckets won't magically show up in Account B's s3 dashboard.
 Account B must access Account A's buckets by using the command line.
 - __Using an ACL, how can Account A give Account B's user access to Account A's s3 bucket?__ (entire video)
   1. (6:35) Account A gives _entire_ Account B "read" access using an ACL (since ACLs cant give access to just one user in Account B)
   1. (11:35) Account B gives its user `s3:ListBucket` access using a User Policy.